rsg-argentina/rsg-argentina/content/authors/andreaPB/_index.md

 # About me

-I´m geneticist from the Universidad Nacional del Noroeste de la provincia de Buenos Aires (UNNOBA), Argentina.
-I´ve finished a master's degree in Bioinformatics and Systems Biology (UNNOBA-UNQ).
-In april 2022, I started a CONICET Doctoral fellowship.
-My research focuses in plant-pathogen interaction in corn ear, specifically on decoding genes and metabolic pathways involved in multiple disease resistance to maize ear rots.
+I am a geneticist from the Universidad Nacional del Noroeste de la Provincia de Buenos Aires (UNNOBA), Argentina, and I hold a Master’s degree in Bioinformatics and Systems Biology (UNNOBA–UNQ).
+Since April 2022, I have been a CONICET doctoral fellow.
+My research focuses on plant–pathogen interactions in maize ears, with particular emphasis on identifying genes and metabolic pathways involved in resistance to multiple maize ear rot diseases.